A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Manually Curated Dataset

 \paragraph{Bootstrap dataset.} We asked a domain expert to generate 25 QA pairs based on and answerable with the information in our set of domain-specific seed documents.
 We obtained 5 examples for each question style: \textsc{find}, \textsc{provide}, \textsc{generate}, \textsc{summarize}, and \textsc{explain}.

 \paragraph{Document chunking.} We chunked the seed documents into semantically coherent passages using LumberChunker~\cite{duarte-etal-2024-lumberchunker}.
-We used the \textit{all-MiniLM-L6-v2}\footnote{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2} model via the \textit{Sentence Transformers} library~\cite{reimers-2019-sentence-bert} to calculate an embedding vector for each passage.
+We used the embedding model listed in \Cref{tab:core-model-choices} to calculate an embedding vector for each passage.
 This process produced 2,187 non-overlapping passages from all seed documents.

 \paragraph{Semantic graph construction.} We constructed a k-NN graph (for $k=5$) with nodes corresponding to text passages and edges between two nodes representing semantic similarity estimated using cosine distance between the passages' embedding vectors.
 We only accepted edges between nodes when the cosine distance was less than 0.35.
 The resulting directed graph had 2,187 nodes and 8,121 edges with the average node degree of 3.7$\pm$0.9.